walkerlj0/cyfrin-sc-development/README.md

 Public - Visible external & internal - other contracts/ users can call it (getter func created for state var) Private - Only available current contract (still on chain, seeable) External - only for func, not var.
-Another func in same contract cannot call this func Internal - only func in same contract cal call
+Another func in same contract cannot call this func Internal - only func in same contract can call (and child contracts)